-Of the 21 funds raised since 1992, as of year-end 2011 four search funds were either searching for an acquisition or were fundraising for a planned acquisition, four had acquired and were operating a company, six had deviated from the search fund model and seven were classified as "terminal."
-Of those seven terminal funds, two had acquired and exited a business for a positive return to investors, two had acquired and then shut down a company at a loss to investors and three had ended their search without making an acquisition, resulting in the investors' loss of search capital.
-These findings are summarized in Figure 2.
+Of the 28 funds raised since 1992, as of year-end 2013 eight search funds were either searching for an acquisition or were fundraising for a planned acquisition, seven had acquired and were operating a company, five had deviated from the search fund model and eight were classified as "terminal."
+Of those eight terminal funds, four had acquired and exited a business for a positive return to investors, two had acquired and then shut down a company at a loss to

-2 Two search funds in Brazil refused to participate in the study and three search funds in the United Kingdom were unresponsive.
-This study includes information for these funds when it was possible to collect information from their investors.
+&lt;sup>3 This study includes information for unresponsive funds when it was possible to collect information from their investors.